NERDSITU/gdstutorial/README.md

 We recommend using the Docker image according to the [instructions](https://darribas.org/gds_env/guides/docker_install/), but a conda version is also available.
 The Docker image will require 4 GB of storage space.

-When done with the installations, test that you can run the notebooks.
-We will use them during the tutorial.
+When done with the installations, test that the notebook [installtest.ipynb](installtest.ipynb) runs without errors.
+We will use its imported libraries during the tutorial.

 ## 🕹️ Running the notebooks